covid19-thane/covid19-thane.github.io/README.md

 -
 Because Its not available.

-8.The dashboard is showing wrong numbers!
+8.How is Active Count Calculated?
 -
+Total - Recovered - Deaths = Active

+9.How are Percentage Calculated?
+-
+Active   - (Active/Total)*100

+Recovery - (Recovery/Total)*100

+Deaths   - (Deaths/Total)*100

+Note:- For Recovery % Thane does (Recovery/(Total-Deaths)]*100 So,it may slightly differ ....

+10.The dashboard is showing wrong numbers!
+-
+Well,Chances are low...
+But,still............
 Contact me to fix it, might be a human error! :)

 # Municipal Corporation Sites :-